mechmotum/mechmotum.github.io/content/pages/about.rst

 :url:
 :save_as: index.html
 :sortorder: 0
+:date: 2018-10-05
+:template: front-page

 The Laboratorium of Marvelous Mechanical Motum is a research group based in the `Mechanical and Aerospace Engineering Department`_ at the `University of California, Davis`_ led by Jason K. Moore.
-Our research is primarily centered around human mobility, more specifically:
+Our research is centered around human mobility, more specifically:

 - human-in-the-loop augmented automatic control and vehicle design
 - assistive device design for the physically impaired